 - If you’ve got the budget, this is well worth a look

 You know when you do some searches, you see pictures of products above or to the side of the normal results?
 These are Google Shopping ads and they’re available to anyone selling products online.
-They work on a similar principle to Adwords and, like pay-per-click, it’s quick to get started and very controllable.
+They work on a similar principle to Google Ads and, like pay-per-click, it’s quick to get started and very controllable.